KDE/documentation-develop-kde-org/content/docs/extend/plasma/widget/properties.md

 {{< /sections >}}

-### X-KDE-PluginInfo-Name
+### Id

 {{< sections >}}
 {{< section-left >}}

-`X-KDE-PluginInfo-Name` needs to be a unique name, since it's used for the folder name it's installed into.
-You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to KDE.
+The `Id` (or `X-KDE-PluginInfo-Name` in `metadata.desktop`) needs to be a unique name, since it's used for the folder name it's installed into.
+You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you are planning on contributing the widget to KDE.
 You should consider this the widget's namespace.

 {{< /section-left >}}